-Donna Power – From Beauty Therapist to Sports Therapist Inspired by my Children
+Donna Power – From Beauty Therapist to Sports Therapist Inspired by her Children

-Sports Therapy was the furthest thing from Donna Power’s mind when she was a teenager.
-Soon to be a young mother and a young wife with her own home, it continued to be the furthest thing from her mind throughout her twenties.
+Sports therapy was the furthest thing from Donna Power’s mind when she was a teenager.
+Soon to be a mother and a wife with her own home, it continued to be the furthest thing from her mind throughout her twenties.

 It wasn’t until her young children started to play sports that the concept of sports therapy materialised in her mind.